 The problem started in 2008 when six infants died and hundreds of thousands got sick after drinking formula containing melamine.

-Chinese people haven’t forgotten this, and combined with the perceived higher quality of overseas brands, sales of foreign baby formula keeps skyrocketing.
+Chinese people haven’t forgotten this, and combined with the perceived higher quality of overseas brands, sales of foreign baby formula keep skyrocketing.

 Another reason for the popularity of baby formula is the rapid industrialization of the country.

 Mothers in China now expect to go back to work early, which means that their children must go on formula.

-Long-term breastfeeding is also uncommon among many Chinese women, who believe that breast milk is of low quality.
+Long-term breastfeeding is also uncommon among some Chinese women, who believe that breast milk is of low quality.